Floydlang/floyd/Notes/Floyd code 1.0 goal.markdown

 # TUPLES (unnnamed structs)
 You can access the members using indexes instead of their names, for use as a tuple.
+Also, there is no need to name a struct.

 	a = struct { int, int, string }( 4, 5, "six");
 	assert(a.0 == 4);